Plugin Overview page

 The media section is the first element that users will see on the plugin page, and it is one of the best ways to show your plugin in action.
 You can add screenshots and video under the Media section in the admin panel of the plugin page after uploading your plugin.

 We recommend adding screenshots that display plugin features.
-You can use a gif showing some action or add overlay text to clarify what a screenshot depicts.
-Note: Theme plugins must have screenshots that display the visual style they provide.
-The recommended screenshot size is 1280 x 800 px (16:10 aspect ratio).
+You can use a .gif showing some action or add overlay text to clarify what a screenshot depicts.
+The recommended screenshot size is 1200 × 760 pixels.
 You can also add informational slides in addition to screenshots.

 If you've got a product video on YouTube, you can add the URL to it.
 We recommend using a short promo or demo video that’s less than 5 minutes long.
 A video can help you improve user interaction with your listing.